SURFACE CHEMISTRY AND CATALYSIS

 concentrations, this represents a limitation of

-2. 5.Which type of isotherm is given from the
+this isotherm model. - 5.Which type of isotherm is given from the

 figure, Choose from the following options?